Best Ice Climbing Boots: How to Choose and Our Top 8 Picks

 All models on our list have both toe welts and heel welts

-The right choice for you will depend on the technical difficulty of the climbs in your personal pipeline and the temperatures you expect to face.
+What boot you should choose for ice climbing, mixed climbing, or mountaineering depends on the technical difficulty of the climbs and the temperatures you expect to face.

 For general mountaineering in most of the lower 48, a non-technical pair of leather boots like the Makalu or Lowa Alpine will do the trick, and also take a C3 crampon (or strap-on crampon, of course) for any steep terrain in ice or snow.